 Fish pedicures are a type of cosmetic treatment in which a person soaks their feet in water while a specific type of toothless fish eats away dead skin.
-Due to health and ethical concerns, they are illegal in parts of the United States, Canada, and Europe.

 In Turkey, where the practice originates, there are hot springs that naturally contain these fish.
 People have visited these springs to treat skin conditions since the